PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 At resume, audit `fallback_binary_layout_stats` and its guarded reconciliation.
 Confirm the owner's cleanup behavior and counter completeness before changing that boundary.
 Commit and push only; do not create or update a pull request.

+## Safety-fallback binary-layout evidence characterization checkpoint

+`_repair_stale_nchw_to_nhwc_channelwise_binary_transposes()` has one exact rewrite counter but unconditionally prunes unused tensors.
+A focused zero- rewrite fixture removes an unused constant while returning zero, proving that the raw result is incomplete mutation evidence.

+A strict expected-failure fallback contract requires `fallback_binary_layout_tensor_count`, a clamped `pruned_unused_tensors` delta, and a stable `_fallback_binary_layout_static_shape_stats` zero dictionary.
+The existing stale-binary repair guard remains unchanged and assigns an opt-in complete reconciliation result instead of discarding it.
+Cleanup-only evidence does not broaden the guard, and the immediately following topological sort is fixed.

+At implementation, add only this result plumbing.
+Do not alter indexed matching, rewiring, output metadata, pruning, raw counter, guard, or sort.
+Validate stale binary repair, safety fallback, static reconciliation, convergence, core, pass efficiency, architecture, and TensorFlow import blocking sequentially.
+Commit and push only; do not create or update a pull request.

+Characterization validation completed sequentially under `uv`:

+- focused fallback/binary/convergence selection: `22 passed, 12 deselected, 1 xfailed`
+- broad related regression gate: `533 passed, 1 xfailed`
+- Ruff and `git diff --check`: passed

+The sole strict xfail is the deliberately unmet complete-evidence contract defined by this checkpoint; there are no unexpected failures.